 Duke Cancer Institute

-The OCRCD supports pre-doctoral training through a number of institutional T32 training grants, including the T32 in Developmental and Stem Cell Biology directed by Blanche Capel, PhD; the T32 in Cell and Molecular Biology, directed by Sue Jinks-Robertson, PhD; the T32 in Tissue Engineering, directed by Charles Gersbach, PhD; and the T32 in Medical Imaging, directed by Kathyrn Nightingale, PhD.
+The OCRCD supports pre-doctoral training through a number of institutional T32 training grants, including the T32 in Developmental and Stem Cell Biology directed by Blanche Capel, PhD; the T32 in Cell and Molecular Biology, directed by Sue Jinks-Robertson, PhD; the T32 in Tissue Engineering, directed by Charles Gersbach, PhD; the T32 in Viral Oncology directed by Micah Luftig, PhD; and the T32 in Medical Imaging, directed by Kathyrn Nightingale, PhD.

 The Duke Scholars in Molecular Medicine (DSMM), which includes an Oncology track directed by DCI members Andrew Armstrong, MD, David Hsu, MD, PhD, and Stephanie Sarantopoulos, MD, PhD, offers a nine-month program to PhD candidates and postdoctoral associates who are studying basic sciences to gain hands on experience in oncology, including clinical exposure in clinics and the hospital, a case conference series, a clinical trial-oriented journal club, and a special seminar series in which the groups will interact with accomplished translational scientists who have gone bedside to bench to bedside.